eejai42/conceptual-model-completeness-conjecture-toe-meta-model/economics/README.md

 ### Narrative
 #### CMCC Economics Extension
 Economics is often a balancing act of micro and macro phenomena, traditionally handled by disparate models or software.
-By placing everything—agents, utility functions, market clearing conditions—in a single ACID-based schema, we achieve uniformity and cross-model reusability.
+By placing everything—agents, utility functions, market clearing conditions—in a single Snapshot-Consistent schema, we achieve uniformity and cross-model reusability.
 This model treats supply-demand curves, monetary rules, and even advanced scenario simulators (like agent-based modeling) as purely declarative aggregator formulas.
 Agents can reference AI-based lambda functions for decision logic, while the system tracks equilibrium or stability via aggregator constraints.
 This integration with the broader CMCC environment permits mathematically rigorous yet flexible modeling of economic phenomena, bridging everything from simple supply-demand charts to large-scale global trade simulations.